 The monks dropped their heads in shame.
-No, not because they got impressed with the yogi, that was natural.
-But because one simple distraction and they had so easily forgone their own master.
+No, not because they were impressed with the yogi, that was natural.
+But because, one simple distraction and they had so easily forgone their own master.

 “Forgive us, Tathagata, for our mistake.
 We don’t even deserve to be your disciples because we saw just one siddhi and called that yogi a perfected one too.”

 Buddha maintained his silence, they got off the boat and Ananda handed the boatman his dues — a fistful of rice.